echo2echo/Perl-Web-Images/README.md

     $ sudo cpanm CGI

-Place your images ( jpg png ) in a local directory (as mentioned earlier) on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory
+Place your images ( jpg png ) in a public directory (as mentioned earlier) on your server that has public http access such as /var/www/YourSite.net/public_html/YourDirectory and run the resize_images.pl script.

 You may have to change permissions on image files with something like..